Please share any updates, or photos, in the comment section below.

 Length: 7.0-miles (end-to-end)

-Short Trail Summary: This hike description is a point-to-point hike.
+Trail description: This hike description is a point-to-point hike.

 This hike can be connected to various other trails for a point-to-point hike including the Leche Creek Trail No. 576 or V Rock Trail No 578.